-The Bay Health Index combines the Water Quality Index and the Biotic Index into a single overarching score.
-This score therefore evenly combines all six indicators (chlorophyll a, dissolved oxygen, water clarity, aquatic grasses, Benthic IBI, and Phytoplankton IBI) into an overall assessment of Chesapeake Bay health.
+The Bay Health Index is an average of all seven indicators (chlorophyll a, dissolved oxygen, water clarity, total nitrogen, total phosphorus, aquatic grasses, and Benthic IBI) into an overall assessment of Chesapeake Bay health.

 Chesapeake Bay - Indicator Details:

 This map shows the 2007 Bay Health Index scores for each of the 15 regions.
 These scores are used to provide report card grades (A to F) for each of the regions.
 Most regions of the Bay fell into one of two health grades; poor or moderate, with the exception of the Upper Western Shore, which had a moderate–good score.
 Bay Health Index scores increased in 8 regions in 2007 compared to 2006 and decreased in 6 (incomplete monitoring data available for the Elizabeth River).

 This map shows the 2007 Bay Health Index scores for each the 15 reporting regions.
 The Bay Health Index for each reporting region is the average of the Water Quality Index and the Biotic Index scores.

 Comparison of Bay Health Index scores for 2007 () compared to ()